Stuck at home right now?

 10 minutes before the end, add the corn.
 Add salt and pepper once more.

 Finely chop the cilantro and put it to one side.

 It is possible to add a few fried bananas for a sweeter taste.
-Savour the sancocho with a salad or a sliced avocado with vinegar.
+Serve the sancocho with a salad or a sliced avocado with vinegar.